NUKnightLab/StoryMapJS/deployment.md

 You need the `secrets` repository to deploy to S3.
 If you haven't yet, check out that Git repository to the same directory that contains your storymapjs respository.

 To update S3, type `fab deploy`.
 This runs a build using the latest version tag and synchronizes the files in the build directory with S3.

+## Deploying to EC2 (FUTURE)

+You need the `secrets` repository to deploy to S3.
+If you haven't yet, check out that Git repository to the same directory that contains your storymapjs respository.

+Type `fab branch:storymap2 stg|prd deploy`.

+The branch task is only needed if you are deploying a branch besides `master`.